 San Jose is one of the most modern cities in Central America, but a visit to the Mercado Central will place you in an old-school maze of wonderful sensory experiences.
 Vendors sell everything from fruit and spices to toys and souvenirs.
 Sample some exotic fruits and be sure to grab a bag of that famous Costa Rican coffee to bring home.

 When it comes to food in San Jose the only problem you’ll have is choosing.
 Sodas can be found just about anywhere, ready to serve up large, inexpensive portions of Costa Rican food.
 If you’ve had your fill of the comida típica, pizza and wine at the casual Il Pomodoro will satisfy your carb-cravings.
 More refined is the cuisine at Hotel Grano de Oro, just a few blocks west of the Paseo Colon.
 The gourmet take on Costa Rican classics has made the restaurant at Grano de Oro one the best in the city.

 Located in central San Jose, POPS is a great place to stop for helado, or ice cream.
 First opened in 1968, Pops has become a staple for locals and tourists alike.
 For something a little more delicate, head over to San Pedro for cupcakes at Sweet Sensations.
 Right next to the Salon de Patines, this quaint British-owned café offers a cozy atmosphere and some downright delicious baked goods.

-Check out our Things to Do in Costa Rica page for more Costa Rica Activities.
+For more Costa Rica activities, check out our Things to Do in Costa Rica page.